zaynebmellouli/GrooveGalaxy/REPORT.md

 (_Define who is fully trusted, partially trusted, or untrusted._)

 (_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_)
-### Attacker Model for the GrooveGalaxy Project

-In the GrooveGalaxy project, the attacker model is defined based on the trust levels and the capabilities and limitations of potential attackers.

 **Trust Levels:**
 - **Fully Trusted Entities:** These include our server infrastructure and the client application when operated by a legitimate user.
 We assume these entities operate in good faith and follow the prescribed security protocols.